-At Natural Cycles, we count that the pregnancy starts from the detected ovulation day – this is when conception happens and the egg is fertilized by the sperm.
+At Natural Cycles, we count the pregnancy starting from the detected ovulation day – this is when the egg is fertilized by the sperm and conception happens.

-Your pregnancy weeks are then calculated by adding 14 days to your ovulation day, which is confirmed by the algorithm based on the data you have entered.
+Your pregnancy weeks are then calculated by adding 14 days to your ovulation day.

 The 14 days are added to align with how healthcare professionals calculate your due date.
 The healthcare system counts the pregnancy weeks starting on the first day of your last period, assuming that ovulation happens on CD14.
-However, many people do not ovulate on cycle day 14, since all cycles are different.
+However, many people don’t ovulate on Cycle Day 14, since all cycles are different.

-Later in pregnancy, how far along you are is determined by ultrasound – but again, this isn’t directly linked to ovulation day.
-This is why the due date you get from the midwife may differ from Natural Cycles’ due date.
+Later in pregnancy, how far along you are is determined by ultrasound – but again, this isn’t directly linked to the ovulation day.
+This is why the due date you get from your midwife may differ from Natural Cycles’ due date.

-To illustrate this: if you are on week 0+5 days, this would mean that you are in the first week of the development of the baby (week 1).
-If the conception date was four weeks ago, this would mean that you are entering the fifth week of pregnancy.
+To illustrate this: if you are on week 12+3 days, this would mean that you are in the 13th week of the development of the baby (week 13).